List of awards and nominations received by Judi Dench

-This article is a List of awards and nominations received by Judi Dench.

 Dame Judi Dench is an English actress known for her extensive work on stage and screen.
 In her over seven decade career she has received numerous accolades including an Academy Award, six British Academy Film Awards, four British Academy Television Awards, two Golden Globe Awards, seven Laurence Olivier Awards, two Screen Actors Guild Awards, and a Tony Award.

 For her roles on film she won the Academy Award for Best Supporting Actress for her portrayal of Queen Elizabeth I in the period romantic comedy Shakespeare in Love (1998).
 She was Oscar-nominated for her roles in Mrs. Brown (1997), Chocolat (2000), Iris (2001), Mrs. Henderson Presents (2005), Notes on a Scandal (2006), Philomena (2013), and Belfast (2021).
 She won the Golden Globe Award for Best Actress in a Motion Picture – Drama for playing Queen Victoria in the historical drama Mrs. Brown (1997).
 She also won six competitive British Academy Film Awards.

 On stage, she had gained acclaim for her roles on Broadway and the West End.
 For the former she won the Tony Award for Best Actress in a Play for her role as Esme Allen, a prominent actress in the David Hare play Amy's View (1999) at the 53rd Tony Awards.
 For her work on the London stage, she received seven competitive Laurence Olivier Awards for her performances in Macbeth (1977), Juno and the Paycock (1980), Pack of Lies (1983), Antony and Cleopatra (1987), Absolute Hell (1996), A Little Night Music (1996), and The Winter's Tale (2016).

 For her roles on television she received four British Academy Television Awards, two of which were for her role as Laura in the ITV sitcom A Fine Romance (1981–1984).
 She was nominated for a BAFTA Award for her role as Jean Mary Pargetter in the BBC1 romantic series As Time Goes By (1992–2005).
 She was nominated for three Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie for her roles in the HBO film The Last of the Blonde Bombshells (2000), the BBC One series Cranford (2007), and its sequel series Return to Cranford (2009).

 Overall, in her career to date, Dench has won 55 competitive awards from 203 nominations.
 She became the first person to complete the British Triple Crown of Acting in 1977 and went on to complete the crown three more times.
 She holds the record for most acting majors across all six American and British events, winning eighteen and receiving fifty two nominations.
 In addition, Dench has also received several honorary awards, including the BAFTA Fellowship in 2001, a Special Olivier Award in 2004, and the BFI Fellowship in 2011.
 Dench was appointed Officer of the Order of the British Empire (OBE) in 1970, Dame Commander of the Order of the British Empire (DBE) in 1988 by Queen Elizabeth II.